gvwilson/sensibleadventures/maddy-roo/old.md

 but that is illogical if it is *your* location."

 "What are you doing here?"
 Maddy burst out.
-"We don't get many bots in these parts, and most of 'em are rogues, but you don't act like any rogue I ever heard of."
+"We don't hardly get bots in these parts, and most of 'em are rogues, but you don't act like any rogue I ever heard of."